Are you sitting comfortably ?

 - Tip: Make sure your back is straight and that the lower part is supported by your chair.
 Your computer screen should be at eye level to prevent any slouching.
 Your feet should be flat on the floor and your arms resting comfortably and supported by your desk.

 Eye Strain – Probably an obvious one.
-Continuous work on our computers, means more eyestrain for us.
-Its important to ensure that you are sitting at the right distance from your monitor.
+Continuous work on our computers means more eyestrain for us.
+It’s important to ensure that you are sitting at the right distance from your monitor.

 - Tip: Rule of thumb, the monitor should be at arm’s distance away from you.
 Also, make sure you are not straining your eyes looking up or down, use a monitor riser and make sure your eyes are resting comfortably on the screen.
 Your employer should have an eye-test policy in place, get your eyes tested and wear the glasses you are given if needed.
 Make sure you know how to use the brightness and contrast features on your monitor, lots of people I meet, have no idea where they are!

 Lighting – The recommended lighting for a workstation is between 300 and 700 lux.
-Obviously natural light is great, but make sure it is not creating a glare on your screen (if you have blind or curtains, use them).
+Obviously natural light is great, but make sure it is not creating a glare on your screen (if you have blinds or curtains, use them).

 - Tip: Use blinds if needed.
 Ensure fluorescent lighting has a guard or shield on it to prevent glare.
 Learn how to use your brightness and contrast functions on your monitor.
 Give your eyes a break from the screen every hour (or more), look away and let your eyes readjust.
-There are few free apps that you can download to remind you to take breaks.
+There are a few free apps that you can download to remind you to take breaks.

 Your chair – If I could photograph the number of unsuitable chairs I have seen in my travels, it would be a fairly large photo album!
 You know the way they say, your mattress is one of the most important things in your home, well, your chair is one of the most important things in your office!
 You are, after all, sitting on this for most of your work day, hours at a time, day after day.

 - Tip: Make sure your chair has five stable feet, that can move easily.
 The chair can be adjusted up and down, the seat back can be adjusted up and down.
-The chair should have adequately padded seat, which is also rounded and capable of supporting the thigh area properly.
+The chair should have an adequately padded seat, which is also rounded and capable of supporting the thigh area properly.
 If you have armrests, then they should be adjustable and not get in the way of you sitting properly at your desk.
 If you are investing in a chair, please make sure that it has all the proper ergonomic features, just because it is leather etc., doesn’t mean it will tick all the boxes!

 Workstation Design – The design of your workstation is equally as important as the above items.
 Having enough space on your desk to do your job properly.
 Making sure your phone is positioned so that you don’t have to over-reach and stretch.
 Your desk should be big enough for your arms to be supported when using the keyboard and mouse.

-- Tip: A curved desk can be more beneficial, make sure you sit yourself into the curve.
+- Tip: A curved desk can be more beneficial, make sure you sit into the curve.
 If you are considering upgrading your desk, think about investing in the sit/stand design, fantastic for your health and keeps fatigue at bay.
 Don’t keep printers on your actual work desk, try and position them on the other side of the office, it will make you get up and move!
-Keep the space under you desk clutter free, this will ensure that you can stretch out your legs and keep you from restricted movement.
+Keep the space under your desk clutter free, this will ensure that you can stretch out your legs and keep you from restricted movement.

 Desk Workout: Movement is key!